YGueguen16u/learning-template/courses_and_exercises/03_python/02_useful_lib_for_data/02_pandas/02_DataFrames/02_DataFrame_Creation/00_dataframe_classe.md

 - subtract(other[, axis, level, fill_value])
     - Get Subtraction of dataframe and other, element-wise (binary operator sub).

-- sum([axis, skipna, numeric_only, min_count])
-    - Return the sum of the values over the requested axis.

 - swapaxes(axis1, axis2[, copy])
     - (DEPRECATED) Interchange axes and swap values axes appropriately.